Joyep/handybox/README.md

-# Handy Box Tool Scripts
+# HandyBox, A Tool Scripts for Shell

-Handybox is a tool with many shell scripts integrated for linux/macOS environment.
+Handybox is a tool with many shell scripts integrated for linux/macOS shell environment.

 [TOC]